Forecasters warn of fire risk amid low humidity, wind gusts as Pine Barrens fire burns

 Forecasters on Friday warned low humidity and gusty wind increased the risk that fire could develop across parts of New Jersey, Philadelphia and its suburbs and Delaware as firefighters continued to battle a vast wildfire in the Pine Barrens.

 The National Weather Service discouraged any outdoor burning with low humidity, temperatures reaching near 80 degrees Fahrenheit (27 degrees Celsius) and southerly winds that could gust up to 20 mph (32 kph) across a swath of the Mid-Atlantic.
-There’s a chance of rain over the weekend in the region.
+There’s a chance of rain over the weekend in the region, where officials said fires also burned uncontained in Pennsylvania on Friday.

 In its most recent update, the New Jersey Forest Fire Service said about half of the fire spread over nearly 24 square miles (62 square kilometers) in the southern part of the state was contained.
 No injuries or deaths have been reported, but buildings have burned along with cars.
 Officials have charged a 19-year-old man from the area with starting the blaze that led to the wildfire.